Network Modernization & Consolidation

 Increase Economies of Scale through Consolidation of Contracts for Small Agencies.
 Currently, 102 Federal small agencies are supported by the legacy Networx contract, each on separate task orders.
 GSA will support these small agencies in the transition to EIS by consolidating requirements for small agencies and is considering the best approach to leverage a limited number of task orders to purchase the majority of services these agencies need.
 Through the consolidation of common requirements across small agencies, GSA can leverage one or a small number of task orders under EIS to purchase the majority of services needed for all small agencies, with an option to provide additional specific language focused on agency-specific requirements, in order to realize economies of scale.

 Improve Acquisitions Support for Small Agencies to Maximize the Use of MTIPS and other Cybersecurity Services.
 For small agencies, there are often barriers to acquiring and maximizing the benefits of MTIPS.
 In addition to high costs, many small agencies lack the appropriate expertise to draft effective task orders and the resources to manage their MTIPS contract and hold vendors accountable for accomplishing the work specified in Service Level Agreements (SLAs).
 As such, GSA will provide guidance to small agencies on how best to leverage its cross-agency acquisition in order to optimize their IT investments and management throughout the procurement process.
+GSA will also provide a menu of products and services to meet small agency IT needs, leveraging GSA’s buying power and unique position in the marketplace to transfer cost savings to small agencies.

 E-Government Act of 2002 (Pub.
 L. No. 107-347); Information Technology Management Reform Act of 1996, “Clinger-Cohen Act (CCA),” (Pub.
 L. 104-106, Division E); and Paperwork Reduction Act of 1995 (Pub.
 L. No. 96-511). ↩